-Contact the factory for parts specified with wider operating temperature ranges.
+Contact the factory for parts specified with wider operating temperature ranges. \The temperature grade is identified by a label on the shipping container.

-Contact the factory for information on lead based finish parts.

 Tape and reel specifications.
 Some packages are available in 500 unit reels through designated sales channels with #TRMPBF suffix.